Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel | Business

 Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel

 The U.S. aviation sector was struggling to return to normal on Wednesday following a nationwide ground stop imposed by the Federal Aviation Administration (FAA) over a computer issue that forced a 90-minute halt to all U.S. departing flights.
-More than 8,775 flights have been delayed so far and over 1,270 canceled, according to FlightAware, in the first national grounding of flights in about two decades.
+Almost 9,400 flights have been delayed so far and over 1,300 canceled, according to FlightAware, in the first national grounding of flights in about two decades.
 Many industry officials compared the grounding to what occurred after the terror attacks on Sept.
 11, 2001.

-The cause of the problem with a pilot-alerting messaging system was unclear, but U.S. officials said they had so far found no evidence of a cyberattack.
-U.S. Transportation Secretary Pete Buttigieg said an issue with safety messages sent to pilots prompted the outage.
-The "immediate focus is technical, understanding exactly how this happened, why the redundancies and the backups that were built into the system were not able to prevent the level of disruption," Buttigieg said.
+FAA officials told congressional aides they believe the outage was tied to a corrupt digital file that affected both the main system and its backup, said people familiar with the review, who asked not to be identified.
+FAA officials previously said they had found no evidence of a cyberattack.
+Earlier, Transportation Secretary Pete Buttigieg said on CNN the FAA was looking for "the original source of the errors or corrupted files."

 The White House said President Joe Biden still had confidence in Buttigieg.
-Buttigieg said the ground stop was the "right call" to make sure messages were getting sent correctly and there was no direct evidence of cyberattack.
+Buttigieg told CNN the ground stop was the "right call" to make sure messages were getting sent correctly and there was no direct evidence of cyberattack.

 Buttigieg told reporters a backup system went into effect on Tuesday but questions were raised about the system's performance, which led to a complete reboot of the system and then prompted the FAA to issue the ground stop around 7:30 a.m.
 EST (1230 GMT).
 It was lifted just before 9 a.m.
 EST. An FAA advisory said the system that provides so-called Notices to Air Missions with safety messages for pilots and others failed around 3:30 p.m.
 EST on Tuesday, which meant no new messages could be processed.